d2si-oss/demo-aws-lambda-buffer-api/README.md

 To accomplish this I needed a few components:

 - A front-end to take in HTTP requests.
-(API Gateway)
+[API Gateway](http://docs.aws.amazon.com/en_en/apigateway/latest/developerguide/welcome.html)
 - A back-end to do something with the requests and generate responses.
-(Lambdas)
+[AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html)
 - A datastore to keep all the associated short tokens and API responses.
+[AWS Dynamo](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.html)